 January 22, 2014

 People aren’t thinking about their lawns right now but it is important that the government know the majority of Manitobans support a ban on toxic lawn chemicals.
-Please write or call Minister of Conservation and Water Stewardship Gord Mackintosh, to let him know you want to see this legislation passed this fall.
-His number is (204)-945-3730 and his email address is: firstname.lastname@example.org.
+Please write or call Minister of Conservation and Water Stewardship Gord Mackintosh, to let him know you want to see this legislation passed this spring.
+His number is (204)-945-3730 and his email address is: email@example.com.
 Click here to send your pesticide-ban email now! (link will open up your email with a quick message already included!).
-The email will also be sent to PC Leader Brian Pallister (204-945-3593, email@example.com) and the NDP Caucus (204-945-3710, firstname.lastname@example.org).
+The email will also be sent to Health Minister Erin Selby (204-945-3731, firstname.lastname@example.org), PC Leader Brian Pallister (204-945-3593, email@example.com) and the NDP Caucus (204-945-3710, firstname.lastname@example.org).

 Watch for more action to come once Spring….well springs!